uberlinuxguy/suds/README.md

     go build github.com/uberlinuxguy/suds

 This will build suds into your $GOPATH/bin directory.
 You can run it from there, but where you run it, SUDS will create a `suds.db` file.
 You should always make sure you run SUDS from the same directory to maintain state.
 Perhaps some day I will build in a preferences to set the db path, name, and some other stuff, but hey, this is 0.1 man!

+From here, you can check [SUDS JSON UDP Packet Structure](https://github.com/uberlinuxguy/suds/wiki/SUDS-JSON-UDP-Packet-Structure) for how to send data to SUDS.
+SUDS takes UDP data in on port `10001`.
+Then, when you are ready to grab the data, you hit the SUDS computer on port 8080.
+For example: `http://suds-server:8080/dump/myTable`